Lemon law claims are becoming more common across the United States as auto sales rise and vehicles grow more complex.

 Do you have questions about the validity of your lemon law claim?
 Ask us.
 We’ll sort through your entire scenario and give you the unsugarcoated facts.

-The vast majority of consumers experiencing a lemon are doing so for the first time.
-We talked about several common rip-offs we see when consumers start the lemon law process.
+We discussed several common scams that consumers encounter when initiating the lemon law process.
 Now we want to discuss some seemingly small, lesser-known mistakes that can potentially doom your claim altogether.

 This one isn’t necessarily fatal, but it’s not going to do you any favors whatsoever.